 5. Best For Breathability: Adidas Powerlift Weightlifting Shoes

 Add a dash of power in your workout routine with these Adidas weightlifting shoes for women.
-These kicks come with an extra-wide design, allowing your foot to spread effortlessly.
+These kicks come with an extra wide fit, allowing your foot to spread effortlessly.
 This 100% synthetic pair of sneakers provides extreme durability and support.
 This pair of weightlifting shoes also features a midfoot strap for a secure fit as you lift your weights.
 A rubber sole and an air mesh collar are added to boost ankle support and breathability respectively.

 - Midfoot strap for extra security